 Mumps antibodies from MMR II are exclusively from the Jeryl Lynn strain of mumps.
 Those born outside the United States, those born more than 42 years ago, or anyone who contracted mumps naturally as a disease may have antibodies from strains other than the Jeryl Lynn strain.
 Antibodies from natural disease did not correlate with COVID-19 severity in our study.
 This does not mean these other mumps antibodies are definitively not protective.
 It just means the mumps titer tests we used could not predict COVID-19 severity in those born in the U.S. over 42 years of age, those born in other countries where mumps may have been common as a natural disease, or in individuals who may have had other versions of the MMR vaccine.

-While mumps titers were the only titers we found that significantly and inversely correlated with COVID-19 severity, this does not mean mumps antibodies are the only protective antibodies that result from MMR II vaccination.
-In fact it is possible that mumps titers are simply an accurate proxy measure of the general strength remaining of all antibodies from MMR II vaccinations, and that measles and/or rubella antibodies may be protective in addition to or instead of mumps antibodies.
+While mumps titers were the only titers we found that significantly and inversely correlated with COVID-19 severity, this does not mean mumps antibodies are the only possible source of protection from MMR II vaccination.
+It is also possible that mumps titers are simply an accurate proxy measure of the general strength remaining of all antibodies from MMR II vaccinations, and that measles and/or rubella antibodies may play an important part in addition to or instead of mumps antibodies.
 Even if measles or rubella antibodies are protective against COVID-19, this may not be able to be determined through simple titer tests.
 This is explained further in our current paper.